abhinavkale-dev/customer-churn-prediction/README.md

 - Answers to questions about churn prediction
 - Guidance on using platform features
 - Quick navigation to relevant sections
+- Detailed explanations of churn factors and retention strategies
+- Route-specific quick questions for efficient information retrieval

 ## 🔄 Data Flow